RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/GALigandDock.md

 ### Inputs and outputs

 The input file should be a pdb with the ligand placed approximately in the pocket to be searched.
 Only the _center-of-mass_ and _radius_ of this ligand is used by the protocol.
-More information can be found [[here|GALigandDockpreprocessing]].
+More information can be found [[here|GALigandDockPreprocessing]].

 Outputs use the RosettaScripts multi-output framework, and thus recognize any RosettaScripts output flag for controlling output.
 The entire ensemble is output by the mover (thus a single input will have many output structures).